abao1999/panda/README.md

 + Encoder embeddings and token-level analysis
 + Ensure the fine-tuned model performance doesn't degrade on the timeseries it was previously trained on

+## Development Goals
++ Add support for PatchTST
++ Add support for custom tokenizer and model architecture

 ## TODO
-+ Validate the current augmentation strategies
++ Make dysts data under parameter and ic perturbations
++ Check attractor validity for parameter perturbations
++ Check attractor validity for skew system generation
 + For parameter perturbations and skew system generation, need to check that the system didn't bifurcate or diverge.
 Could just run an ADFuller stationarity test, as well as rule out constant and extremely large values.
 Make sure our heuristic tests covers all the bases.
-+ Custom tokenizer and model architecture